A BRIEF HISTORY OF BIRMINGHAM, ENGLAND

 Fox Hollies Park opened in 1929.
 The Barber Institute of Fine Arts opened in 1932.
 A School of Speech and Drama opened in 1936.
 Meanwhile Queen Elizabeth Hospital was opened in 1938.

-During the Second World War Birmingham was, as a major manufacturing centre, an obvious target for German bombing.
+During the Second World War Birmingham was, as a major manufacturing center, an obvious target for German bombing.
 More than 2,000 people died as a result of the bombing.

 In the years 1945-54 more than 37,000 council houses were built in Birmingham.
 By 1970 the number had risen to over 80,000.
 They were sorely needed.
 A survey in 1954 showed that 20% of the houses in Birmingham were unfit for human habitation.